dreamland-mud/dreamland_docker/README.md

 All these container images are published under dreamland username on the Docker Hub, at
 > https://hub.docker.com/r/dreamland/

-You can either download a ready-to-run image from Docker Hub (~2Gb), or build one yourself using Dockerfile in this repository.

-## Local DreamLand MUD instance for development
+## Local: DreamLand MUD instance for development

 This image contains a fully functioning game server for DreamLand MUD, with limited number of areas (zones).
+Source code and objs files are also included, allowing to quickly modify and recompile required files.

+You can either download a ready-to-run dev image from Docker Hub (~2Gb), or build one yourself using Dockerfile in this repository.

 Steps used in Dockerfile to create the image:
 * This image is based on Ubuntu Xenial.